AdriannaB79/AdriannaB79/README.md

 - 👋 Hi, I’m @AdriannaB79
-- 👀 I’m interested in traveling, so I am looking for remote job.
+- 👀 I’m adducted to traveling, so I am looking for remote job.
-- 🌱 I’m currently learning how to become web & app developer
+- 🌱 I’m currently practicing my skills as web & app developer
 - 💞️ I’m looking to collaborate on companies and freelancers, who work as developers.
 - 📫 How to reach me?
 Try on WhatsApp +4917636197441
 - 😄 Pronouns: Adrianna